Dormaa Ahenkro: Healthcare

 A district Hospital "Dormaa Presbyterian Hospital" founded in 1955 is located in Dormaa Ahenkro.

 Education

 The main senior high school in the area is Dormaa Senior High School.
 There is a technical training center known as Dormaa Vocational Training Institute.
-The University of Energy and Natural Resources (Dormaa campus) and Presbyterian Midwifery and Nursing Center are also locatied within Dormaa Ahenkro.
+The University of Energy and Natural Resources (Dormaa campus) and Presbyterian Midwifery and Nursing Center are also located within Dormaa Ahenkro.